 Data consumption has scaled-up significantly in the past few years; by the end of 2022 the total global data volume is estimated to reach around 97 zettabytes – equivalent to almost 100 billion 1TB hard drives, or 20 hard drives per person.

-One thing is certain: The amount of data generated and stored is now so large that conventional metrics are no longer sufficient to quantify it.
-New unit measurements have had to be created in order to keep up – instead of zettabytes (21 zeroes), we can now talk about data quantities in ronnabytes (27 zeroes) and quettabytes (30 zeroes).
+The amount of data generated and stored is now so large that new unit measurements have had to be created in order to keep up – instead of zettabytes (21 zeroes), we can now talk about data quantities in ronnabytes (27 zeroes) and quettabytes (30 zeroes).

 What’s more, a large proportion of this expansion has occurred in just the past 3 years, with each internet user now averaging almost 7 online hours per day, almost 60% of today’s existing data has been created since 2019, and the total amount of data is predicted to almost double again by 2025.

-The staggering increase in data has of course been partly exacerbated by the Covid-19 pandemic, which has catalyzed the shift of many in-real-life activities to exist almost entirely online three years later.
+The staggering increase in data has possibly been partly exacerbated by the Covid-19 pandemic, which has catalyzed the shift of many in-real-life activities to exist almost entirely online three years later.

-This rapid increase in virtual demand has been, and will continue to be, very advantageous for the data sector.
-But like anything, with more demand and power comes more attention, and that brings with it more responsibility.
+It could be said that this rapid increase in virtual demand could be advantageous for the data sector.
+But like anything, with more demand and power comes more responsibility.

-As data centres scale-up to meet society’s needs, they are now in the spotlight of increased global scrutiny, regulation and monitoring, as governments assess how the industry can expand both quickly and sustainably, as well as provide long-term greener options for inevitable further growth in the future.
+As data centres scale-up to meet society’s needs, they are now in the spotlight of increased regulation and monitoring as it is assessed how the industry can expand both quickly and sustainably as well as provide long-term greener options for further growth in the future.

 Net-zero pledges from industry